-CEN-725 Neuropsychological Intervention Techniques 3 Credits The course introduces students to neuropsychological intervention strategies, such as neurocognitive rehabilitation, based on a thorough assessment of the client's neuropsychological strengths and weaknesses.
+CEN-725 Neuropsychological Intervention Techniques

+Prerequisite: CEN-723.
+The course introduces students to neuropsychological intervention strategies, such as neurocognitive rehabilitation, based on a thorough assessment of the client's neuropsychological strengths and weaknesses.
 Invention strategies for various neuropsychological disorders, including deficits in memory, attention, language, visual-spatial, and executive functions are considered.

-CEN-726- Neuropsychology Practicum 1 Credit per term CFN-727
+CEN-726/CEN-727 Neuropsychology Practicum

-Prerequisites: PSY-601-PSY-606, PSY611-PSY-616, PSY-624, PSY-627, PSY-628, PSY-636, PCO-648 or PCO-649, CEN-720.
+Prerequisites: PSY-603, PSY-606, PSY613, PSY-616, CEN-723.
 Concurrent with CEN-722 and CEN-724, an 800 clock hour advanced clinical practicum that provides experience in the administration, scoring and interpretation of neuropsychological assessment techniques under the supervision of a licensed neuropsychologist.
 Students learn to develop a test battery based on a given referral question, and to integrate their findings to answer this question and to provide useful and clinically relevant recommendations.
 This may not be transferred or waived.

-CEN-728 Pediatric Neuropsychological Assessment 3 Credits This course provides training in the neuropsychological assessment of children, with an emphasis on trauma and developmental disorders.
+CEN-728 Pediatric Neuropsychological Assessment

+Prerequisite: CEN-723.
+This course provides training in the neuropsychological assessment of children, with an emphasis on trauma and developmental disorders.
 An array of neuropsychological instruments is used.
 Students develop skills in the administration, scoring, contextual interpretation and write-up of pediatric neuropsychological assessment methods. \\(Satisfies restricted elective requirement for Child and Adolescent Psychology Track, Clinical Neuropsychology Concentration, and Program requirement as an Advanced Assessment/Intervention Elective)

-PSY-732 Advanced Personality Assessment: Special Topics 3 Credits Prerequisites: PSY-627, PSY-628, PSY-624.
-This course covers advanced issues in the assessment of personality using self-report and performancebased measures, including the Rorschach Inkblot Test, MMPI-2, MCMI-III, PAI, TAT and other measures.
+PSY-732 Advanced Personality Assessment: Special Topics 3 Cre-

+Prerequisites: PSY-627, PSY-628, PSY-624.
+This course covers advanced issues in the assessment of personality using self-report and performance-based measures, including the Rorschach Inkblot Test, MMPI-2, MCMI-III, PAI, TAT and other measures.
 The course also explores the utility of personality testing in forensic evaluations, the differential diagnosis of thought disorder, and the appraisal of object relations.
 Additionally, the course covers new, innovative, and empirically-based, approaches to assessing adult personality.
 The course also emphasizes the historical roots of personality assessment within the broader realm of psychological assessment and highlights its pertinent place in contemporary clinical psychology.
 Adlerian, psychodynamic, phenomenological, social-cognitive, and constructivist theories provide the theoretical underpinnings for case conceptualization. \\(Satisfies program requirement as an Advanced Assessment/Intervention Elective)